List of Naruto characters: Naruto Uzumaki

-Naruto Uzumaki (うずまき ナルト, Uzumaki Naruto) is the titular character and main protagonist of the franchise.
+Naruto Uzumaki (うずまき ナルト, Uzumaki Naruto) is the titular character and main protagonist of the Naruto franchise.
 He was the first character created by Kishimoto during the conception of the series and was designed with many traits from other shōnen characters.
 He is often shunned by the Konohagakure villagers as he is the host of Kurama, the Nine-Tailed Fox that attacked Konoha.
 After being held back for several years in the Ninja Academy, which teaches ninjutsu and taijutsu skills, he finally passes the Ninja certification exam, and compensates for this with his cheerful and boisterous personality as he developed his catchphrase "Believe it!" (～だってばよ, dattebayo), vowing to never give up on any goal he sets.
 In particular, Naruto has ambitions of becoming Hokage, the strongest ninja leader of Konohagakure, to gain the villagers's respect and be able to protect them.
-During his battles as a ninja, Naruto has mastered powerful various ninjutsu skills and abilities including the ability to create several tangible clones of himself known as "Shadow Clone Jutsu" and "Multi Shadow Clone Jutsu", the ability to use his wind nature as he's able to master a powerful sphere known as the "Rasengan: the Spiral Chakra Sphere" for offensive purposes, and other numerous abilities like using Nine-Tailed Fox's chakra that increases his speed, strength, agility, and even whenever Naruto was enraged and goes feral but later in Part II he managed to control the Nine-Tails' chakra.
 Over the course of the series, Naruto befriends many foreign and Konoha people and eventually leaves a positive influence on all their lives, which grants him worldwide fame.
 Naruto eventually achieves his dream of becoming Seventh Hokage, marries Hinata Hyuga and has two children: Boruto Uzumaki and Himawari Uzumaki.
 Naruto is voiced by Junko Takeuchi in Japanese, and by Maile Flanagan in English.